nothingnothings/tailwindTraining/README.md

 ## Usage

 To view the projects, simply click on the links above.
-Each project is hosted online and can be accessed through a web browser.
+Each project is hosted on Netlify and can be accessed through a web browser.
 For more detailed information about the code, you can check out the individual repositories linked within each project.

 ## License